stevebauman/translation/README.md

 ##Questions / Concerns

+#### Why are there underscores where my placeholders should be in my database translations?

+When you add placeholders to your translation, and add the data to replace it, for example:

+    _t('Hi :name', array('name' => 'John'))

+Translation parses each entry in the data array to see if the placeholder actually exists for the data inserted.
+For example, in the translation field in your database, here is the output of each:

+    _t('Hi :name', array('name' => 'John')) // Hi __name__

+    _t('Hi :name', array('test' => 'John')) // Hi :name

+Since the placeholder data inserted doesn't match a placeholder inside the string, the text will be left as is.
+The reason for the underscores is because google translate will try to translate text containing `:name`, however providing double underscores on both sides of the text, prevents google from translating that specific word, allowing us to translate everything else, but keep placeholders in tact.

-####Will my translations be erased / modified if I run the scan command?
+#### Will my translations be erased / modified if I run the scan command?

 No. No translations are ever removed or updated from the scan command.
 Translations are only added.
 You will have to manage translations that are no longer in use.
 This may be changed in the future.

-####If I update / modify the text inside the translation function, what happens to it's translations?
+#### If I update / modify the text inside the translation function, what happens to it's translations?

 If you modify the text inside a translation function, it will create a new record and you will need to translate it again.
 This is intended because it could be a completely different translation after modification.